ChinmaySheth/Predicting-Admissions/README.md

 8. Research
 9. Chance of Admit

 The dataset contains 400 entries with no data missing.
+The only categorical variable is Research, as Serial No. is not considered, and the rest of the variables are continuous.
+The full report is presented inside the LaTeX folder.